 Hello, my name is Julie Kolb.
-Nice to virtually meet you.
-I write.
 Thank you for reading!

-Currently I am working on a grown up story about, hmm . . . a G rated version . . . expectations.
+Also I am working on a grown up story about, hmm . . . a G rated version . . . expectations.
 Yes, that sums it up in one word.
 To keep my stories for grown ups and children separate, I will use the pen J. Kolb to signify this is not suitable for young children. (see some of my grownup stories over at www.j-kolb.com here on WORDPRESS)

 Thanks for stopping by, and happy reading!

 Want to buy me a cup of coffee?

 This site and stories found here are free for the reading, but if you would like to buy me a cup (or more than one) please use this virtual tip jar.
 I am happy to buy the beans, grind them, and brew myself a cup.
 In thanks for your support, a cup will be raised in your name.
 Thank you!